Impress the locals by using any of these common Spanish expressions and phrases in your conversations.

 Like any language, Spanish is rich with expressions and sayings that are common but might not be found in your phrasebook.
 Knowing these informal terms and idioms that don’t always translate literally can be great for impressing the locals if you use them correctly during conversations.
 Being aware of them can also help you avoid any embarrassing mistakes (tip: if someone asks you to pull their hair, don’t actually do it!).

-Here are a selection of the most common Spanish expressions and phrases you might hear in everyday conversation.
+Here is a selection of the most common Spanish expressions and phrases you might hear in everyday conversation.

 Everyday Spanish phrases